 Safety alert

 Yet this week, the FDA issued a safety alert warning that injections of corticosteroids into the epidural space of the spine may result in rare but serious neurological problems.
 In addition, the advisory also stated that epidural steroid injections are not effective.
-While the FDA is justified in issuing such warnings, this specific warning is based on inappropriate interpretation of data.
+While the FDA is justified in issuing such warnings, this specific warning is based on an inappropriate interpretation of data.

 Oral opioid overdoses cause 16,000 deaths per year